Breaking News | Gunmen kill seven in fresh Kaduna village attack

 By AbdulGafar Alabelewe, Kaduna

-Gunmen on Thursday night attacked Gora Gan community in Zangon Kataf local government area of Kaduna State, killing seven persons and injuring one.
+Gunmen on Thursday night attacked the Gora Gan community in Zangon Kataf Local Government Area of Kaduna State, killing seven persons and injuring one.

 Confirming the incident in a statement Friday afternoon, Kaduna State Commissioner for Internal Security and Home Affairs, Samuel Aruwan said, the attackers were already being trailed by the security operatives.